FreskyZ/fine/docs/server-routing.md

   koa router (ZijianHe/koa-router) is also using regex but that is generic and more express style, I'm not using it in server-core but may use them in app servers.

+> (updated) after refactor finish, I actually use naive operations for server-core and should use regex for apps

 ### Routes

 - regex input is `${method} /${subdomain}${path}`